 In 2008 her third book Begging the Question was published by Ginninderra Press.

 City of Possibilities was published by Interactive Press in 2011 and received an Australian Council grant to fund an Australian reading tour.

-Her most recent book is Days Like These – selected and new poems 1998-2013 published by Interactive Press.
+Days Like These – selected and new poems 1998-2013 was published by Interactive Press.

 Some of Jane Williams’ poems have been developed in collaboration with other poets, painters, sculptors and photographers.